Arch-Network/docs/nodes/testnet/onboarding-guide.md

 **Note:** This will only generate a single Peer ID and will not result in a new ID upon subsequent invocations unless the

-Register your peer IDs with us over Telegram and make a callout to me personally: @jonroethke.
+Register your peer IDs with us over Telegram and make a callout to our team.
 You will not be eligible without registering your peer ID.

 ### Register an RPC Service